MrSavvy1/MediAid/README.md

 -   Hospital Map - Map feature that connects the user to the nearest hospital or clinic from the user's current loction in case of medical emergency.

-*   Users Medical History - This ia an in-memory feature that stores users medical history information for follow up.

 -   Sign Up - Users have to firt of all sign up into the app.

 -   Sign In - Users have to login to the application for authentication and for security of personal medical information thereby generating personal medical history.